Outbound calls; Matching a DDI/DID; Diagnosing problems; Internet bandwidth.

 If you are getting problems with one-way audio or simply with making or receiving calls over your SIP Trunk, then the chances are it will be because your Asterisk server is behind NAT.
 This is a very common problem and usually can be cleared by setting a couple of parameters in the general section of the sip.conf file (sip_general_custom.conf on Trixbox/FreePBX) and possibly setting some port forwarding on your firewall.
 Read my article here for details:

 So you’ve got your SIP trunk working and in theory it can carry several simultaneous calls.
 One thing you must remember is that each call requires a significant amount of bandwidth on your broadband connection.
 If you are using one broadband connection for both data and voice, then there will probably be times when the voice quality suffers because there is too much contention for the bandwidth available.
 If possible (and if you want to carry several simultaneous calls) it is best to use a dedicated broadband connection for voice traffic.
 Remember that voice uses equal amounts of upload and download bandwidth whereas ADSL has much more download capacity then upload.
 Try one of the many free web based broadband speed comparison tests to see how your broadband connection is performing at different times of the day.
-Ideally, use SDSL or a leased line solution.
+Ideally, use SDSL or a leased line solution [2017 update: SDSL and leased line are now old technologies and in most urban areas the standard broadband connection from the usual providers is good enough for many simultaneous calls, but fibre to the cabinet (FTTC) or fibre to the premises would be ideal for businesses].
 If you are using one Internet connection for voice and data, consider using QoS mechanisms to manage the bandwidth and prioritise voice over data.
 Also consider using the more compressed codecs such as GSM or G.729 instead of the uncompressed G.711 codecs (A-Law and u-Law), even if it does mean you’ll have to purchase some G.729 licenses for your Asterisk server.